-Trustee's responsibility for the financial report
+SMSF trustee's responsibility for the financial report

-The trustee is responsible for the preparation of the financial report in accordance with the financial reporting requirements of the Superannuation Industry (Supervision) Act 1993 (SISA) and the Superannuation Industry (Supervision) Regulations 1994 (SISR), and for such internal control as the trustee determines is necessary to enable the preparation of a financial report that is free from material misstatement, whether due to fraud or error.
+Each SMSF trustee is responsible for the preparation and fair presentation of the financial report in accordance with the financial reporting requirements of the SMSF's governing rules, the Superannuation Industry (Supervision) Act 1993 (SISA) and the Superannuation Industry (Supervision) Regulations 1994 (SISR), and for such internal control as each trustee determines is necessary to enable the preparation and fair presentation of a financial report that is free from material misstatement, whether due to fraud or error.

-Auditor's responsibility
+Approved SMSF auditor's responsibility

 My responsibility is to express an opinion on the financial report based on the audit.
 I have conducted an independent audit of the financial report in order to express an opinion on it to the trustee.
+I have complied with the auditor independence requirements prescribed by the SISR and the competency standards set by ASIC.